MRU-CSIS-3512-002-202504-PROJECT/marking/marking-scheme.md

 - [ ] All checklist items marked **[DEALBREAKER]** under "Part 1: Underlying Code & Submission Checks" are checked and verified.
 - [ ] You have submitted a single SQL script in `/config/initdb` that creates and populates all necessary tables with at least 100 records each.
 - [ ] Your instructor believes you have made a "reasonable attempt" at completing at least the Admin Portal Site.
 He'll use his best judgement and your Git history to help him determine this if necessary.
-- [ ] The `submission-checklist.md` is submitted and completed with a reasonable degree of accuracy.
+- [ ] The `submission-checklist.md` is submitted and accurately completed.
 (See Honesty Clause above.)

 ### 40-Level Bundle: Core Administrative Functionality